wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 In such situations, you need to regenerate a secret ID from HashiCorp and apply it to the `deployment.toml` file.
 However, you need to restart the Micro Integrator before using the new secret token.
 This means, there will be a server downtime.

-If you want to update the secret token dynamically without restarting the server, you can use the hashiCorp management API of the Micro Integrator.
+If you want to update the secret token dynamically without restarting the server, you can use the management API of the Micro Integrator.
 As shown below, you can send a request to the given URL with the new secret ID (specified in the sample payload).

 -   Management API URL: `https://HOST:9164/management/external-vaults/hashicorp`